SomeWeekendReading/someweekendreading.github.io/_posts/2021-08-29-covid-simpson.md

   just the hospitalized populations.
 Israel right now has about 78% vaccinated (below), so you'd _expect_ to see more cases from among the vaccinated!
 - The second error is to ignore age groups.
 The elderly are both more likely to be vaccinated, and more likely to be hospitalized if they _do_ get infected anyway.
+  That is to say, age is confounded both with vaccination rate _and_ hospitalization!

 ## Adjusting for population sizes of vaccinated and unvaccinated